AA insurance privacy notice

 If you're making a joint application, or you tell us that you have a spouse or financial associate, we and our underwriters will link your records together.
 So make sure you discuss this with them before making the application.
 CRAs will also link your records together, and these links will remain on your and their files until such time as you or your partner successfully files for a disassociation with the CRAs to break that link.

-We and our underwriters use FRAs such as the Motor Insurance Database, Claims Underwriting Exchange, and commercially available insurance fraud prevention services and claims services in order to prevent, detect and investigate potential fraudulent insurance policy applications and claims.
-We'll share information with the FRAs about your application and policies in order to do this, and this information may be given to other organisations.
+We and our underwriters use FPAs such as the Motor Insurance Database, Claims Underwriting Exchange, and commercially available insurance fraud prevention services and claims services in order to prevent, detect and investigate potential fraudulent insurance policy applications and claims.
+We'll share information with the FPAs about your application and policies in order to do this, and this information may be given to other organisations.
 More details can be found in the Credit Reference Agency Information Notice, which contains fraud prevention information.Back to top

 Changes to your data